-Lynn Palmer Architects Ltd has extensive experience of restoration and improvement to Listed Properties.
-From a simple extension, to a full restoration project – we have tackled projects of all sizes, and have built an enviable reputation within the local area for contemporary design.
+Lynn Palmer Architects Ltd has extensive experience of restoration to Listed Properties.
+From intricate or contemporary extensions, to a full restoration projects – we have tackled projects of all sizes and have built an enviable reputation within the local area for design.

 Owning a listed building doesn’t mean that you can’t create a stunning contemporary space that is perfectly harmonised with the historical context, which led to the original listing.
-We will work with you, the local conservation team and your contractor to design your perfect home without compromising the original features of the building.
+We will work with you and your local conservation team, to design your perfect home without compromising the original features of the building.

 Primrose Cottage is 17th Century wychert and thatch listed building, nestled in the stunning Buckinghamshire countryside.
-The house sits on the edge of an ancient bluebell wood, and naturally, the client wanted Lynn to take full advantage of the stunning backdrop and the beautiful cottage garden.
+The house sits on the edge of an ancient bluebell wood, and naturally, the client wanted the design to take full advantage of the stunning backdrop and the beautiful cottage garden.

 A listed cottage untouched by time and without the modern conveniences of central heating.
 The owners alongside their young family where looking to extend their home to give them the space they needed without compromising the integrity of the original cottage.